MicrosoftDocs/windows-dev-docs/uwp/audio-video-camera/playready-encrypted-media-extension.md

         // TODO: send the secure stop challenge to a server that handles the secure stop challenge

-        // TODO: Receive and response and call event.target.Update() to proecess the response });
+        // TODO: Receive and response and call event.target.Update() to process the response });

     // add 'keyerror' eventhandler